-Our compensation committee is currently comprised of Ms. Yoder and Messrs.
-Garg and Waller, with Ms. Yoder serving as compensation committee chair.
+Our compensation committee is currently comprised of Ms. Shackelford Murray and Messrs.
+Waller and Comcowich, with Ms. Shackelford Murray serving as compensation committee chair.
 Each member of our compensation committee meets the requirements for independence for compensation committee members under current Nasdaq Stock Market and SEC rules and regulations.
-Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986.
-The purpose of our compensation committee is to discharge the responsibilities of our board of directors relating to compensation of our executive officers.
+Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
+The purpose of our compensation committee is to discharge the responsibilities of our Board of Directors relating to compensation of our executive officers.

-During fiscal 2017, our compensation committee held five meetings.
+In 2019, our compensation committee held five meetings.
 The responsibilities of our compensation committee include, among other things:

-- · reviewing, approving, and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers; - administering our stock and equity incentive plans; - reviewing and approving or making recommendations to our board of directors regarding incentive compensation and equity plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.
+- reviewing, approving, and determining, or making recommendations to our Board of Directors regarding, the compensation of our executive officers; - administering our stock and equity incentive plans; - · reviewing and approving or making recommendations to our Board of Directors regarding incentive compensation and equity plans; and - · establishing and reviewing general policies relating to compensation and benefits of our employees.

-Our compensation committee has, as it has determined necessary, engaged Compensia, Inc., an independent compensation consulting firm, to provide data and recommendations that the compensation committee has used in setting executive and non-employee director compensation.
+Our compensation committee has, as it has determined necessary, engaged Aon plc., an independent compensation consulting firm, to provide data and recommendations that the compensation committee has used in setting executive and non-employee director compensation.